In a Flash, China Looks Strong

 Government policy is a precursor to change.

-Another headline for China last week is the country’s 30-year gas deal with Russia.
+Another headline for China this week is the country’s 30-year gas deal with Russia.
 Vladimir Putin, Russia’s president, signed a multi-billion dollar deal between Gazprom and China National Petroleum Corp.
 How is this significant for the global economy?